WebAssembly/wasi-libc/README.md

 additional artifacts in `sysroot/lib/wasm32-wasi-threads` to support `--target wasm32-wasi-threads`.

+## 64 bits support

+To enable 64 bits support, follow the above build directions with one addition: `make ...
+BUILD_WASI64=yes`.
+This creates artifacts in `sysroot/lib/wasm64-wasi` to support `--target wasm64-wasi`.

+You can build 64 bits with pthread support together with 'make ...
+BUILD_WASI64=yes THREAD_MODEL=posix'.
+This creates artifacts in `sysroot/lib/wasm64-wasi-threads` to support `--target wasm64-wasi-threads`.

 ## Arch Linux AUR package

 For Arch Linux users, there's an official [wasi-libc] package tracking this Git